thoroo/quick-fetch/README.md

 - Downloads a file in which one must click on a link to get to page with download link (e.g. selecting from a grid of items)
 - Can grab metadata (currently only two strings/elements) to use for file naming
 - Can unzip files after download
-- Can handle buttons on page that requires user input in order to show content on page
+- Can handle buttons on page that requires user input in order to show content on page, i.e. gatekeeping buttons such as age restrictions
 - Quick button to move to previous or next page (works by Pyscreeze locating image of button on screen)
 - Config selection to setup different settings for different pages
 - Adding suffix or prefix to downloaded files